Squirrel infestations aren’t just a problem for your attic or basement. If you aren’t careful, your car could become

 Squirrels will invade cars because they are warm, dry, and safe.

-Although this may happen at any time of the year, it’s more common during the winter months, when it’s freezing outside.
+Although this may happen at any time of the year, it’s more common during winter when it’s freezing outside.

-The squirrels will find their way through gaps in the vehicle’s bodywork like air vents and so on.
+The squirrels will find their way through gaps in the vehicle’s bodywork like air vents.
 They’ll also be drawn to your car if you leave any water and uneaten food in it.

 Watch your engine

-This may seem like an inconvenience, but it’s better to be safe than sorry.
+This may seem inconvenient, but it’s better to be safe than sorry.
 If you live in a wooded area and don’t park your car in a garage, squirrels will likely invade your vehicle for warmth.

-They’ll leave quite a mess once they ferry in nuts, acorns, and nesting materials.
+They’ll leave quite a mess once they ferry nuts, acorns, and nesting materials.
 They may also chew through parts of your car engine.
 Having squirrels chewing parts of your car can be very dangerous and costly!